-Now, we will explain what will happen when you have a missing data point in the series.
-Take a closer look at picture below:
+We will explain what will happen when you have a missing data point in the series.
+Take a closer look at the picture below:

 In the example, the value for the year 2023 is missing.
 Our chart is broken and looks bad.

 Okay, follow these steps below to fix the series: